Java UDF

 Upload the JAR package

-DBMS_JAVA.LOADJAVAfunction to upload the JAR package as an external resource to OBServer.Create a Java UDTF
+DBMS_JAVA.LOADJAVAto upload the JAR package as an external resource to the OBServer.Create a Java UDTF

 Execute the following SQL statement to create a Java UDTF named

-symbol: specifies the entry class name.type: specifies the type of the external UDF.
-Valid values:odpsjar,UDAFJar,UDTFJar, andPython.file: specifies the name of the external resource corresponding to the JAR package.
+symbol: the name of the specified entry class.type: The type of the external UDF.
+Valid values:odpsjar,UDAFJar,UDTFJar, andPython.file: the name of the external resource corresponding to the JAR package.

 obclient> SELECT t1.a,t1.b, COLUMN_VALUE FROM t1, table(my_split(t1.c1));